-3.7.2 Numeric array variables
+3.7.2 NUMERIC ARRAY VARIABLES

-The same rules given for formation of simple numeric variable names apply to numeric array variables, with the additional specification that numeric array variables must appear in a DIM statement which is executed before the first reference to the variable (see DIM statement, Section V, paragraph 5.3).
+The same rules given for formation of simple numeric variable names apply to numeric array variables with the additional specification that numeric array variables must appear in a DIM statement which is executed before the first reference to the variable (see DIM statement, Section V, paragraph 5.3).
 Numeric array variables must always appear with a subscript.
 The subscript distinguishes an array variable from a simple variable of the same name; i.e., PRINT A and PRINT A(0) refer to two completely separate variables.
 When keying in a reference to an array variable, either parenthesis or square brackets may be used.
 (Both become square brackets internally and are subsequently printed as square brackets.)

-3.7.3 Simple string variables
+3.7.3 SIMPLE STRING VARIABLES

 Simple string variables follow the same rules given for simple numeric variables with the added specification that the reference must be preceded by a dollar sign (\$).
-Internally, string data is stored left-justified and delimited by a null character (a zero byte).
+Internally string data is stored left-justified and delimited by a null character (a zero byte).
+Characters are normally represented as 8-bit ASCII (normal 7-bit ASCII)

-Characters are normally represented as 8-bit ASCII (normal 7-bit ASCII with the 8th bit set to zero).
+with the 8th bit set to zero).
 If the 8th bit is set to one, the interpreter will treat the character the same; however, a character with the 8th bit on is NOT equal to the same character with the 8th bit off!
 All strings are terminated by a null character.
 A simple variable in Evaluation BASIC is composed of 32 bits, or 4 eight-bit bytes.
-Thus, a maximum of three characters should be stored in a simple string variable of Evaluation BASIC; longer strings should be stored in string arrays (dimensional string variables) as explained below.
+Thus, a maximum of three characters should be stored in a simple string variable of Evaluation BASIC, longer strings should be stored in string arrays (dimensional string variables) as explained below.
 Any operation which attempts to place more than the maximum number of characters in a string variable will result in overwriting of data immediately following the string variable.
-Note that Development BASIC supports simple variables in Development BASIC can therefore contain a maximum of five characters terminated by a null.
+Note that Development BASIC supports simple variables which are 48 bits or six 8-bit bytes in length.
+Simple variables in Development BASIC can therefore contain a maximum of five characters terminated by a null.

-3.7.4 String array
+3.7.4 STRING ARRAY